• Skip to primary navigation

 • Parmigiano Reggiano grated (optional) for serving

-• 3 tbsp extra virgin olive oil.
+• 3 tablespoon extra virgin olive oil.

 • salt to taste